Grass-fed beef cattle are raised under blue skies, with plenty of sunshine and green grass in the summer and clean grain and hay in the winter.

 Grass-fed beef can be delicious but you might have to change the way you cook it to bring out the best flavor.
 Here are some steps for cooking meat, especially grass-fed meat properly.

 Most nutritional health authorities still advise the American public to avoid red meat because some studies have linked red meat consumption to colon cancer.
 But humans have been eating red meat for thousands of years.
 This begs the question: Why hasn’t the human race died out long ago from rampant colon cancer?

 The difference, I would point out, is that the red meat you buy in the grocery store today has no resemblance to the red meat our ancestors ate.

-These are foods which a healthy grass fed beef cow would not eat.
+These are foods that a healthy grass-fed beef cow would not eat.
 When you eat the flesh of these animals, you are eating what they ate and breathed.

 I submit that the cancer correlation has to do with the foreign pollutants and the general sickness of the animals which are slaughtered for commercial meat sales, rather than red meat in general.

 - Study Results: The fatty acid composition of muscle fat and subcutaneous adipose tissue of pasture-fed beef heifers: Influence of the duration of grazing.

 - A review of fatty acid profiles and antioxidant content in grass-fed and grain-fed beef.

 - What Factory Farms Feed Dairy Cattle: Note the sections on “Animal and Marine Products, and Unusual Feedstuffs.
 Other lists I’ve seen include “caged layer waste” which is a nice way of saying chicken excrement.